 Best Digital Picture Frame of 2020

-Some individuals do not trust this tech giant; Facebook has had security breaches in the past decade, and the public's mistrust of the platform can make certain individuals uneasy at the thought of putting a camera in their room.
-Fortunately, there's a toggle switch that can cover the camera and shut off the microphone.
+Facebook has had security breaches in the past decade.
+Fortunately, there's a toggle switch that can cover the camera and shut off the microphone if you are uneasy about the thought of putting a camera in your home.
 However, that doesn't put all worries to rest, as every "Hey Portal" command is recorded and can be analyzed by Facebook to enhance speech recognition technology.
 This practice is now standard in the tech industry for almost any voice recognition service.
 A device of this nature holds a great deal of power and has its permissions to go with it.
-The total setup time took 17 minutes because of the number of conditions to accept and accounts to link.
+The total setup time took 17 minutes, in large part due to the number of conditions to accept and accounts to link.
 The Facebook Portal Mini 8" is a great picture frame that easily fits in tight spaces and has additional capabilities, like video calling and music streaming.

 The Nix Lux 8" breaks the traditional black border and techy aesthetic found on many digital picture frames.
 The Lux is an appealing frame that is available in a wood or aluminum frame.
 Nix utilizes a flexible braided cable that doubles as the power port and a stand.
 The cable is malleable and supportive, which provides an adjustable viewing angle in landscape and portrait modes.
 The accelerometer is quick to flip the screen back and forth.
 We appreciated the settings layout, as it is easy to customize the display options.
 The 1024 x 768 XGA screen offers a PPI of 160 to provide surprisingly sharp imagery.